|

 Read my free guide on how to start doing calligraphy as a beginner.
 It covers everything you need to know to get started!

-Calligraphy is an art form that is learned, practiced, and developed.
+Calligraphy is a special art form of its own.
 It takes more time, more precision, and more effort than everyday handwriting.
+It also usually requires special pens.

 ToolsPurposeMethodAppearance